Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 	    ax.imshow(faces.images[i], cmap=plt.cm.gray)
 	```

-	The code begins with something quite odd — a statement that starts with a percent sign.
+	The code begins with something odd: a statement that starts with a percent sign.
 This is a "magic function" that relates specifically to Jupyter notebooks.
 It tells Jupyter to display graphics inline with the rest of the material in the notebook, which is quite handy when you need to visualize data.

-	The next statement imports a module from the versatile [Matplotlib](https://matplotlib.org/) library and gives it the name `plt` to make it easier to use.
+	The next statement imports a module from the versatile [Matplotlib](https://matplotlib.org/) library and gives it the name `plt`.
 The remaining statements use Matplotlib's `imshow()` function to display the images.

 1. Confirm that the output resembles the following: